Data quality dimensions for fair AI: Temporal-based Fairness in AI

 \section{Temporal-based Fairness in AI}

 We have argued that a more general discussion on the data dimensions to be adopted in bias mitigation tools is needed, and in particular that the dimension of timeliness is crucial.
-In this Section we summarise our proposal and offer non exhaustive criteria for fairness in AI based on such temporal approach along with some basic theoretical results valid within such approach.
+In this section we summarise our proposal and offer non-exhaustive criteria for fairness in AI based on such temporal approach along with some basic theoretical results.

 The first metric that has been addressed in this work is completeness as applied to the label set.
 In a world where gender classification is actually changing, the present strategy includes the completeness dimension in the quality assessment, verifying that the label set is complete with respect to the ontology of the world at the time this assessment is made.
 The solution here is to extend the label set as desired adding new labels for the classification task, as already suggested in \cite{scheuerman}.
 Additionally, we suggest an explicit temporal parametrization: completeness can be considered as a relationship between a label set and an individual $p$ belonging to a certain population $P$, where $p$ is any domain item that enters $P$ at a time $t$.
 We must ensure that a correct label $l$ exists for each datapoint in the dataset at each time.